Loretto-dev/First-Website/README.md

 # First-Website
- My first website made for my dad
+ My first static website made for my dad
 Created in HTML and CSS